Issamguezmir0/Issamguezmir0/README.md

 ## 🚀 Notable Projects

-- [Ecotrack](link_to_ecotrack) - EcoTrack is a mobile application designed to encourage users to adopt a more environmentally friendly lifestyle and contribute to the fight against climate change.
+- [Greentrack](link_to_ecotrack) - EcoTrack is a mobile application designed to encourage users to adopt a more environmentally friendly lifestyle and contribute to the fight against climate change.
 Features include carbon footprint tracking, tips to reduce carbon footprint, ecological challenges, and an eco-points map.
 Developed for iOS in Swift and Android with Kotlin.

 - [E-commerce Platform](link_to_e-commerce) - Developed in three versions: desktop with JavaFX and Scene Builder, web with Symfony and template integration, and mobile with CodeNameOne.